Thursday, 14 May 2026

 3. Alexandra Căpitănescu - 'Choke Me' (Romania) 🇷🇴

 The last of this year's three returning countries, Romania is back after being absent from the past two contests.
-And looking back, it wasn't necessarily the worst timing for a little sabbatical as the things have not been all that great.
+And looking back, it wasn't necessarily the worst timing for a little sabbatical all things considered.
 Which is not to say that 2026 is not without its problems either but I digress.

 'Choke Me' is a BDSM anthem in the form of a metal track where the narrator is begging for some rough loving in her pursuit of feeling something: